 CPU efficiency, as described here, only represents the percentage of time the CPUs are in use.
 This is not enough to get a picture of overall job efficiency, as required CPU time may vary by number of CPUs.

 The only way to get the full context, is to compare walltime performance between jobs at different scale.
 See Job Scaling for more details.

-From the above plot of CPU efficiency, you might decide a 5% reduction of CPU efficiency is acceptable and scale your job up to 18 CPUs , (due to hyper-threading efficiency can go above 100%).
+From the above plot of CPU efficiency, you might decide a 5% reduction of CPU efficiency is acceptable and scale your job up to 18 CPU cores .

-However, when looking at a plot of walltime it becomes apparent that performance gains per CPU added drop significantly after 4 CPUs and start becoming detrimental after 8 CPUs.
+However, when looking at a plot of walltime it becomes apparent that performance gains per CPU added drop significantly after 4 CPUs, and in fact absolute performance losses (negative returns) are seen after 8 CPUs.